sp1thas/dropboxignore/README.md

  2. Manually update or create `.dropboxignore` files (Optional)
  3. Ignore matched files based on `.dropboxignore` files (`dropboxignore ignore path`)

+### Notes

+ 1. In order to prevent unpleasant data losses, exception patterns are not supported.
+Both `.gitignore` and `.dropboxignore` files with at least one exceptional pattern will be bypassed (for further details: #2).
+ 2. Automatically generation of `.dropboxignore` files is an optional steps based on the use-case might not be a wise decision.

 ### More details

 ```shell